Women's Tennis Association: Prize money

 When Avon began sponsoring the winter circuit in 1976, the largest prize fund offered for a single tournament was $100,000—for the Avon Championships.

 In 1984, The Australian Open joined the US Open in offering women equal prize money, but temporarily did not between 1996 and 2000.
 After a 30-year campaign, 2007 marked the historic achievement of equal prize money at Roland Garros and Wimbledon.
 This meant all four major tournaments offered parity.
 In 1973, the US Open tennis tournament became the first Grand Slam tournament to award the same prize money for women as men.
 The Australian Open would become the second Grand Slam offering equal prize money following suit in 1985 although the tournament awarded men more money from 1996 to 2000 before equal prize money returned in 2001.
 The French Open offered equal prize money for champions in 2006.
 In 2007 both Wimbledon and the French Open both offered equal prize money.

 As the sport has grown over the years, more sponsorships help to keep the sport viable.

 The WTA circuit continued to expand during these years.
 In 1971, King became the first female athlete to surpass $100,000 in earnings for a single year.
 Chris Evert became the first female athlete to win over $1,000,000 in career earnings in 1976.
 By 1980, over 250 women were playing professionally, and the circuit consisted of 47 global events, offering a total of $7.2 million in prize money.
 These increased financial opportunities allowed for groundbreaking developments not only in tennis, but across women's sports.

 In 1982, Martina Navratilova became the first to win over $1,000,000 in a single year.
 Navratilova's single year earnings exceeded $2 million in 1984.
 In 1997, Martina Hingis became the first to earn over $3 million during a single year.
 In 2003, Kim Clijsters surpassed $4 million in earnings for a single year.
 In 2006, Venus Williams and the WTA pushed for equal prize money at both the French Open and Wimbledon.
 Both of these Grand Slam events relented in 2007 and awarded equal money for the first time.
 This enabled Justine Henin, who won the French Open in 2007, to earn over $5 million that year, becoming the first woman in sports to do this.
 In 2009, Serena Williams went over the six million mark by earning over $6.5 million in a single year.
 Then in 2012 both Serena Williams and Victoria Azarenka became the first players to exceed $7 million in prize money in a single season.
 In 2013 Serena Williams went over the twelve million dollar mark, winning $12,385,572 in a single year.

+Sponsorship

+On 10 December 2025, the WTA Tour signed the largest sponsorship deal in the organization's history with Mercedes-Benz, which became the WTA's premier partner on 1 January 2026, replacing Hologic.